https://samede.org/2023/03/14/i06h41pis9 Why is health literacy critical to patient outcomes?

 What is health literacy?

-https://www.cavendish.ac.uk/s1bh2qe Health Literacy is defined by the Institute of Medicine’s Report on Health literacy as “the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.”
+Health Literacy is defined by the Institute of Medicine’s Report on Health literacy as “the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.”
 One of the challenges with health literacy is that it requires a variety of different skills.
-Skills such as reading, listening, analyzing and decision making skills and the ability to apply these skills to health situations1.
+Skills such as reading, listening, analyzing and decision making skills and the ability to apply these skills to health situations.
+These skills can also help individuals to determine the types of questions to ask their doctors about their health conditions like Leg Vein Swelling when they go to a medical facility or an urgent care clinic.

 Why is it important for us to pay attention to Health Literacy?